libgdx/libgdx/README.md

 libGDX benefits greatly from contributions made by our dedicated developer community.
 We appreciate any assistance in making libGDX even better.
 Check out our [Contributing Guidelines](https://libgdx.com/dev/contributing/) for details on how to contribute.
 Note that contributing involves working directly with libGDX's source code, a process that regular users do not typically undertake.
 Refer to the [Working with the Source](https://libgdx.com/dev/from-source/) article for guidance.

 You can also support our infrastructure (build server, web server, test devices) by contributing financially through our [Patreon](https://patreon.com/libgdx)!

----

-I hope this revised version meets your requirements!
-If you have any further requests, feel free to ask.